 Pathways to the Doctorate Fellowship

-The Pathways to the Doctorate Fellowship Program partners with faculty teams or individual faculty at Texas A&M University (TAMU) to recruit into and graduate from TAMU doctoral programs high quality and diverse students who received their baccalaureate degrees from Texas A&M System institutions and who are U.S. citizens or permanent residents.
+The Pathways to the Doctorate represents a partnership between OGAPS and TAMU faculty members.
+The goals of the Pathways to the Doctorate Fellowship program are to recruit into and graduate from TAMU doctoral programs high quality and diverse students who received their baccalaureate degrees from Texas A&M System institutions and who are U.S. citizens or permanent residents.

 - Create potential future faculty for Texas Higher Education institutions,

-- Build institutional links and pipelines,
+- Build institutional links and pipelines, and

 - Increase diversity at the Texas A&M University.